octolotl/Helio/README.md

 # Helio
-Bot I made for a friend's server
+Bot I made for a friend's Discord server

 Prefix = o!

-It is used for setting a server's status and a custom rules and info command.
+It is used for setting a Minecraftserver's status manually and a custom rules and info command.
 To use the server status do these commands:

 Add your Discord id to the owners in the json file